naturalis/nbclassify/html/README.md

     python-opencv python-pil python-pyfann python-scipy python-sklearn \
     python-sorl-thumbnail python-sqlalchemy python-yaml

-More recent versions of some Python packages can be obtained via the Python Package Index:
+More recent versions of some Python packages can be obtained and built via the Python Package Index:

-    apt-get install python-pip

-    pip install -r requirements.txt
+    apt-get install python-pip python-dev gfortran libopenblas-dev liblapack-dev pip install -r requirements.txt

 Follow the setup instructions for [sorl-thumbnail][2].